 Epilepsy is a medical condition that produces seizures affecting a variety of mental and physical functions.
 It’s also called a seizure disorder.
 When a person has two or more unprovoked seizures, they are considered to have epilepsy.
 A seizure happens when a brief, strong surge of electrical activity affects part or all of the brain.
 One in 10 adults will have a seizure sometime during their life.

 Seizures can last from a few seconds to a few minutes.
 They can have many symptoms, from convulsions and loss of consciousness to some that are not always recognized as seizures by the person experiencing them or by health care professionals: blank staring, lip smacking, or jerking movements of arms and legs.

-Created in 1946 as a grassroots effort in Illinois to help people with epilepsy, the Epilepsy Foundation of Greater Chicago is a not-for-profit organization, incorporated in Illinois, serving 43 counties, offering counseling, advocacy and educational services to people with epilepsy, their families, and the communities in which they live.
+The Epilepsy Foundation of Greater Chicago is an Illinois not-for-profit organization serving 43 counties, offering counseling, advocacy and educational services to people with epilepsy, their families, and the communities in which they live.

 65 MILLION: Number of people around the world who have epilepsy.

 NEARLY 3 MILLION: Number of people in the United States who have epilepsy.

 1 IN 26: Number of people in the United States that will develop epilepsy at some point in their lifetime.